zchking/docs/pages/katalon-store/docs/publisher/document-guidelines.md

 - **Descriptions must not contain prohibited, banned, illegal, outlawed, or restricted content.**

-## II.
-Plugin document guidelines in submission page
+## Plugin document guidelines in submission page

 Providing detailed information will help end-users understand your plugin's values and features better.
 In order to have an user-friendly document for your plugin, follow this questionaire below: